Barrett’s evasiveness alarms LGBTQ advocates fearful Supreme Court may roll back protections

 When asked about that at her hearing, Barrett said that only the justices could explain what they meant.

-But it was seen as ominous to others, including James Obergefell and Rick Hodges.
+But it was seen as ominous by others, including James Obergefell and Rick Hodges.
 Hodges was the named defendant in Obergefell’s challenge because of his role in Ohio government.
 He is a lifelong Republican who has said he hoped his side would lose the case.

 The two, linked forever because of the case, came together at a news conference to urge the Senate to vote against Barrett.